 With proper finishing and good maintenance, Aspen is good to use for any woodworking project.

-Because of having a porous structure and being a soft hardwood, the stains and pigments will easily penetrate to the wood inside and spread evenly throughout the wood without making any wood stain mistakes.
+Because of having porous structure and being a soft hardwood, the stains, and pigments will easily penetrate the wood inside and spread evenly throughout the wood without making any wood stain mistakes.

 This will prevent Aspen wood from getting a blotchy surface and Aspen’s streaks and color combinations make each woodwork unique and aesthetic.